Camps and prolonged struggle for access to indigenous and peasant rights in Paraguay

-In a context of increasing criminalization of the struggle for access to land, organizations set up tents in the nation's capital and at key locations in the departments to denounce evictions.
+In a context of increasing criminalization of the struggle for access to land, organizations set up tents in the country's capital and in central locations in the departments to denounce evictions.

 Share

 ASUNCIÓN, Paraguay.
-Fourteen days ago, the #LuchaProlongada (ProlongedStruggle) began setting up its tents in Asunción's O'Leary Plaza.
-Organizations with national leadership are gathered there, while pickets and roadblocks are taking place in the country's departments.
+Fourteen days ago, the #ProlongedStruggle began setting up its tents in O'Leary Square in Asunción.
+There, the organizations are gathered with the national leadership, while pickets and road blockades are taking place in departments throughout the country.

-In a context of increasing criminalization of the struggle for access to land, organizations deployed in the nation's capital and in central locations across the departments, as a unique way to denounce the persecution and evictions experienced by peasant and indigenous communities .
+In a context of increasing criminalization of the struggle for access to land, the organizations deployed in the country's capital and in central points of the departments, as the only way to denounce the persecution and evictions experienced by peasant and indigenous communities .

-This constant violation of rights left families completely vulnerable, denying them the right to decent housing, the right to food, and the right to water and sanitation; in other words, denying them the most basic human rights, which the State itself must guarantee.
+This constant violation of rights left families in a state of total vulnerability, denying them the right to decent housing, the right to food, the right to water and sanitation; that is, denying them the most basic human rights, which the State itself must guarantee.

-Adding to this worrying situation for the countryside is the prolonged drought that has plagued the country for three years, as well as the hailstorms and some heavy rains that destroyed the crops produced during 2021.
+Adding to this worrying situation for the countryside is the prolonged drought that has been affecting the country for 3 years, as well as hailstorms and some intense rains that destroyed what was produced during 2021.

-Peasant and indigenous families lost almost all their subsistence production, which is their main source of livelihood.
-Consequently, they would also have no income-earning production.
+Peasant and indigenous families lost almost all of their subsistence farming, which is their main source of livelihood.
+Consequently, they also have no produce to sell.

-To date, Mario Abdo's government has not proposed public policies that can truly help families cope with the crisis.
+To date, the government of Mario Abdo has not proposed public policies that can truly help families cope with the crisis.

 A country in protest

-Alicia Amarilla is a peasant leader of Conamuri, Vía Campesina Paraguay , and part of the national leadership of the #LuchaProlongada movement.
-She explained to Presentes that this struggle by rural and urban organizations is a commitment she made last year, following the amendment of Article 142 of the Penal Code, which criminalizes the struggle for land, through the Zavala-Riera Law.
+Alicia Amarilla is a peasant leader with Conamuri, Via Campesina Paraguay , and part of the national leadership of the #LuchaProlongada (Prolonged Struggle).
+She explained to Presentes that this struggle by rural and urban organizations is a commitment made last year following the amendment to Article 142 of the penal code, which criminalizes the fight for land, under the law known as Zavala-Riera.

-At the end of November 2021, the National Peasant, Indigenous, and Popular Plenary—formed in the wake of increasing state violence against communities—decided to hold the historic mobilization of December 10, 2021, in which 10,000 people marched.
+At the end of November 2021, the National Peasant, Indigenous and Popular Plenary – formed as a result of the growing state violence towards the communities – decided to carry out the historic mobilization of December 10 , 2021, where 10,000 people marched.

-also planned larger mobilizations in March 2022, all aimed at halting the massive and violent evictions.
-The organizations stood in solidarity with each other and reoccupied the Cristo Rey peasant community and the Hugua Po'i indigenous community, which had been violently evicted.
+also planned larger mobilizations in March 2022, all aimed at stopping the mass and violent evictions.
+The organizations showed solidarity with each other and reoccupied the Cristo Rey peasant community and the Hugua Po'i indigenous community, which had been violently evicted.

-The national leadership has settled in Asunción and from there is guiding the departmental mobilizations: San Pedro, Caaguazú, Itapúa, and Alto Paraná.
+The national leadership is based in Asunción and from there directs the departmental mobilizations; San Pedro, Caaguazú, Itapúa, Alto Paraná.

-In the city of Asunción, marches and rallies are held every day to inform citizens about the ongoing protests, in a conversation between the countryside and the city.
+In the city of Asunción, marches and rallies are held daily to inform citizens about the mobilizations taking place, in a conversation between rural and urban areas.

-Discussions are also held in Ñomongueta Square about the country's injustices and the consequences of climate change, all with the goal of explaining their presence and, at the same time, being so far from their homes/territories.
+They also organize conversations in Ñomongueta Square about the injustices of the country, the consequences of climate change; all with the aim of explaining their presence while being so far from their homes/territories.

-“For us, it's a long struggle, because we don't know when it will end.
-We decided to wage it at the departmental, district, and community levels because the economic conditions don't allow us to come and resist in Asunción.
-People decided to demonstrate near their homes and contribute from there to make soup kitchens,” Alicia explains when asked about the meaning of #LuchaProlongada.
+“For us, it’s a long struggle, because we don’t know when it will end.
+We decided to do it at the departmental, district, and community levels, because the economic conditions don’t allow us to come and resist in Asunción.
+People decided to demonstrate near their homes and contribute from there to make community kitchens,” Alicia explains when asked about the meaning of #LuchaProlongada (Prolonged Struggle).

 The main demands of the organizations